SevenShepherd/SevenShepherd.github.io/_posts/2023-04-28-limited-atonement.markdown

 > My position is known in theological circles as “4-point Calvinism. ...
 As a 4-point Calvinist, I hold to all the above <span style="color:#A8A8A8">[TULIP]</span> except limited atonement <span style="color:#A8A8A8">['L']</span>. &mdash; [Dr. Ron Rhodes (Th.D., Dallas Theological Seminary)](https://youtu.be/Efc5MA2Vtu4), [The Extent of the Atonement](https://www.ronrhodes.org/the-extent-of-the-atonement).

-Dr. John C. Lennox also contributes many vital points in his book &ldquo;[*Determined to Believe?*]()&rdquo; if you want something more in-depth an expansive.
+Dr. John C. Lennox also contributes many vital points in his book &ldquo;[*Determined to Believe?*]()&rdquo; if you want something more in-depth and expansive.

 > All of this invalidates the L of TULIP – “limited atonement” – the view that Christ did not actually die for all but only for the “elect”.